instagibbs/bolts/XX-eltoo-transactions.md

 settlement states forever.
 This is due to the signature that is included in the script, which cannot be otherwise deterministically regenerated without access to the full settlement state.
  Alternatively, we could add another round-trip to HTLC additions and forwards, as well as further complicate the protocol.
-FIXME we may want to devise an OP_RETURN like marking that will never be used in a softfork definition.

 The "state-masking offset" is used to hide the total number of updates in the channel from blockchain observers.
 Future versions of this spec can introduce a randomized negotiation of this value.

+The ephemeral anchor will always be of value 0(and the other non-0), so output sorting will result in the ephemeral anchor output being first.

 ## Settlement Transaction